 Year Three Team

-Year 3 is made up of three classes: Aslan (Mrs Hopkins and Mr Thomas), Griffin (Ms Edmead) and Centaur (Mr Graham).
-Other adults in Year 3 include Mrs Nikshiqi and Mrs Chohan.
+Year 3 is made up of three classes: Aslan (Miss Richards), Griffin (Miss Line) and Centaur (Mr Bryden).
+Other adults in Year 3 include Mrs Faragher and Mrs Chohan.
 We have been inspired by characters from the book Narnia who live our school values, just like we do.

 Year 3 is a very exciting year, not just because we have moved from the Infant building to the Junior building, but because of all the exciting themes we learn about.
 Our learning is thematic meaning each term we focus on one theme through our reading, writing and wider curriculum.
 By learning in this way, we deepen our understanding, become critical thinkers and develop both knowledge and skills in key areas.